-Drone topographic survey of a proposed wind farm
+Topographic drone survey of a planned wind farm

-Aerial Vision – a drone topographical surveying company particularly experienced in the energy sector, was commissioned to inspect an area in Central Scotland for the proposed development of a wind farm.
+Aerial Vision, a drone topographical surveying company experienced in the energy sector, was commissioned to inspect an area in central Scotland for the proposed development of a wind farm.

-The proposed wind farm will comprise four wind turbines with 125-meter tip height, producing 13.2 Megawatts of electricity: enough to supply power to 6398 homes.
+The proposed wind farm will comprise of four wind turbines with 125-meter tip height, producing 13.2 Megawatts of electricity: enough to supply power to 6398 homes.
 Because the turbines are so large, land surveying is necessary before work begins to plan their distribution and spacing.

 |Project date||February 2016|

 |Hardware||DJI Phantom 3|